ioos/sanctuarywatch/docs/training_images/JAI_Vector_chapter_3_image_creation.md

      **How to create a mobile icon:**

-     - For this example, we are going to show you how to create the "sardines" sublayer you see under mobile.
-The "sardines" sublayer under the "icons" layer, as seen below, is clunky and would not make a good mobile icon.
-Therefore, we are going to re-imagine it in a format that would suit a the grey mobile button format and place it inside of the "mobile" layer.
+     - For this example, we are going to show you how to create the "sardines" sublayer that is currently under the "mobile" layer (Click "Window" in the top navigation bar > Layers).
+The "sardines" sublayer under the "icons" layer, as seen below is clunky and would not make a good mobile icon.
+Therefore, we are going to re-imagine it in a format that would suit a mobile button by placing it inside of the "mobile" layer.
+To avoid confusion, you can turn off the existing "mobile > sardines" layer by clicking the right-arrow next to "mobile" to expand the layer, then clicking on the eye ball icon to the left of the sublayer named "sardines" that is nested under "mobile".
      - <img src="updated_images/image22-illustrator.png" alt="Alt Text" width="40%" height="40%">

      - Step 1: Be sure that a top level layer called "mobile" exists in your layers panel.
 Then, click on the "mobile" layer.
 In the top-right click the three stacked lines to access the layers menu.
 Then click on "New Sublayer" in the dropdown menu.
 You can also create the top level "mobile" layer here as needed by selecting "New Layer" instead.